Retief of the CDT: Information about this great science fiction series and two fan fiction short stories

 "To have a ready grasp of intergalactic politics."
 Slith edged sideways.
 "To grant permission to depart?"

 Retief slipped the gun into his pocket and nodded.
 The Groaci scuttled away into the darkness toward the Floomian city.
-From behind one of the low mud huts, one of his eyestalks extended to watch the earthling.
+From behind one of the low mud huts, one of his eyestalks extended to observe.

 Retief stood in the darkness, staring down at the softly glowing pads of the control panel.
 The faintest crunch of gravel brought his hand up with the Groaci's blaster pointed in the direction of the sound.
 His free hand snapped on a flashlight.
 Its beam caught Ben Magnan full in the face.